 These classes are taught by members of the ECOTUC in a classroom setting with 12 student computers.
 The classes are held in the renovated LCCS/LCAP Technology Resource Center located at 123 S. Third St. in downtown Newark, Ohio.

 Classes are offered in a wide range of topics from “Computer Basics for the Total Beginner” to specialized topics such as Word Processing and Spreadsheets, and a new class called “What’s Left?”
 Check with the receptionist for all the classes and their descriptions.
-To provide the best learning experience, classes are held twice a week for two hours each day, and for just three weeks.
-Beginning in early March and running through late October, classes are offered in March/April (Spring), June/July (Summer), and September/October (Fall) with classes repeating on a cycle every season.
+To provide the best learning experience, classes are held three times a week for two hours each day, and for just two weeks.
+Beginning in March and running through late October, classes are offered twice a year during March/April/May (Spring session) and August/September/October (Fall session) with summer months offering individualized help at different times.
 No classes are offered over the winter months of November through February.

 When you find a class you would like to take, stop by Heritage Hall and pick up a registration form.
 Classes only cost $20 for the twelve hours of training.